Is your resume going in the black hole when you apply online?

 Tip #14: Only type typical resume sections and use the sections of LinkedIn as your guideline.

 Tip #15: Quantify your accomplishments and achievements in bullet points in your work experience rather than stating your responsibilities.

 Tip # 16: Use jargon and buzzwords from your industry so the applicant tracking system tools that index and crawl submissions pick up these key phrases and terms.

 Tip #17: Use keyword and text analyzers with your job description so you have a helping hand with technology for data-driven decision-making.

 Tip #18: Develop two resumes: pretty formatted and deconstructed for ATS.

 Tip #19: Include your social media handles on your resume to show you are current and relevant with your technology skills.

-Lynne M. Williams is the Executive Director of the Great Careers Groups, a volunteer-run 501(c)3 nonprofit organization that provides career education and networking connections for 1) job seekers in career transition, including veterans, and 2) employed and self-employed for career management.
-She is also the President of ChemPharma.net and runs a Clubhouse session every Friday at 11 AM ET on the Thought Leadership Branding Club.
+Lynne M. Williams is the Executive Director of the Great Careers Groups, a volunteer-run 501(c)3 nonprofit organization that provides career development and networking connections for 1) job seekers in career transition, including veterans, and 2) employed and self-employed for career management.

 Aside from writing keyword-focused content for ATS resumes and LinkedIn profiles, Lynne is currently writing her doctoral dissertation on LinkedIn for Job Seekers.
 She is a contributing author on “Applying to Positions” in Find Your Fit: A Practical Guide to Landing the Job You Love, along with the late Dick Bolles, the author of What Color is Your Parachute?, and is also a speaker on career topics.